cisco-open/terraform-provider-meraki/docs/data-sources/organizations_firmware_upgrades.md

 ### Optional

+- `ending_before` (String) endingBefore query parameter.
+A token used by the server to indicate the end of the page.
+Often this is a timestamp or an ID but it is not limited to those.
+This parameter should not be defined by client applications.
+The link for the first, last, prev, or next page in the HTTP Link header should define it.
+- `per_page` (Number) perPage query parameter.
+The number of entries per page returned.
+Acceptable range is 3 1000.
+Default is 1000.
-- `product_type` (List of String) productType query parameter.
-The product type in a given upgrade ID
+- `product_types` (List of String) productTypes query parameter.
+Optional parameter to filter the upgrade by product type.
+- `starting_after` (String) startingAfter query parameter.
+A token used by the server to indicate the start of the page.
+Often this is a timestamp or an ID but it is not limited to those.
+This parameter should not be defined by client applications.
+The link for the first, last, prev, or next page in the HTTP Link header should define it.
 - `status` (List of String) status query parameter.
-The status of an upgrade
+Optional parameter to filter the upgrade by status.

 ### Read-Only